WasmEdge/WasmEdge/docs/book/en/src/sdk/go/function.md

 ## Rust function compiled into WebAssembly

 In the [Rust project](https://github.com/second-state/WasmEdge-go-examples/tree/master/wasmedge-bindgen/go_BindgenFuncs/rust_bindgen_funcs), all you need is to annotate [your functions](https://github.com/second-state/WasmEdge-go-examples/blob/master/wasmedge-bindgen/go_BindgenFuncs/rust_bindgen_funcs/src/lib.rs) with a `[wasmedge_bindgen]` macro.
-Those annotated functions will be automatically instrumented by the Rust compiler and turned into WebAssembly functions that can be called from the `wasmedge-bindgen` GO SDK.
+Those annotated functions will be automatically instrumented by the Rust compiler and turned into WebAssembly functions that can be called from the bindgen related functions of WasmEdge GO SDK.
 In the example below, we have several Rust functions that take complex call parameters and return complex values.

 ```rust